arsuq/MemoryLanes/MemoryLanes/README.md

 default the corresponding error code is thrown.
 If the delegates are not null and return true the allocation will simply fail, returning null instead of a fragment instance.

-### Tracking limits

-In GhostTracking disposal mode the lane will stop allocating fragments if there is no more free tracking slots available.
-This number is not a setting for configuration simplicity, it's calculated as  lane.Capacity in bytes / 32, assuming that fragments with less than 32 bytes will be larger than the fragment itself hence totally useless as they'll pollute the managed heap.
-For example, the lane 0 in a highway (default ctor) has a maximum of 8_000_000/32 = 250_000 tracking slots.
-Note that only sqrt(n) of them are preallocated initially, i.e. 500 and will grow by 500 up to the limit.

 ### Size limits

-One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.
+One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in the API, so one couldn't use a MappedHighway with 4GB mapped file.
-The reason is compatibility with the Memory<T> and Span<T> implementations.
+The reason is having compatibility with the *Memory* and *Span* structs.

-## Classes
+## Types

-The library adds the following classes:
+> The library doesn't use own namespaces.

-In the **System** namespace:
+In **System**:

+- HighwaySettings

 - **Fragments**
   - MemoryFragment (abstract)